Jeremiah Chapter 2 Continued

 Neither “nitre” (soda), nor “soap” could cleanse the filth of Israel’s spiritual harlotry.

 God is not interested in the outward cleanliness of man.
-The clean heart is what is pleasing to God.
+A clean heart is what is pleasing to God.
 We know that Jesus called the scribes and Pharisees “whited sepulchers” in the following verse.

 Matthew 23:27 “Woe unto you, scribes and Pharisees, hypocrites! for ye are like unto whited sepulchers, which indeed appear beautiful outward, but are within full of dead [men’s] bones, and of all uncleanness.”